shop-gang/tangerine/README.md

 - All sensitive configuration (API keys, credentials, etc.) must be managed using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) only. **Do not commit secrets to the repository or use alternative secret management systems.**

+## Secrets & Sensitive Data

+- All sensitive configuration (API keys, credentials, etc.) must be managed using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) only. **Do not commit secrets to the repository or use alternative secret management systems.**

+## Environment Variables & .env Usage

+- For local development, copy `.env.example` to `.env` in the project root and fill in the required values.
+- The dev container and Codespaces support environment variables out of the box.
+- Do not commit secrets or sensitive values to the repository.
+- See `CONTRIBUTING.md` for more details on environment variable management.
 ---

 ## Getting Started